BiancaMe/math-magicians/README.md

 # 📖 <a name="about-project">Math Magicians</a>

 **Math Magicians** is a website building with React.
-It is a Single Page App that allows you make simple calculations and read a random math-related quote.
+It is a Single Page App that allows you to make simple calculations and read a random math-related quote.

 ## 🛠 Built With <a name="built-with">React & JS</a>

-### Tech Stack <a name="tech-stack">HTML5</a>
+### Tech Stack <a name="tech-stack">React</a>

 <details>
   <summary>React</summary>